Chronic Subdural Haematoma

 Chronic Subdural Hematoma

-Chronic Subdural hematoma is one of the most common neurosurgical conditions.
+Chronic Subdural Haematoma is one of the most common neurosurgical conditions.
 A chronic SDH is a collection of blood on the brain’s surface, under the outer covering of the brain.
-These liquefied clots most often occur in patients above the age of 60 with a brain atrophy.
+These liquefied clots most often occur in patients above the age of 60 with brain atrophy.
 When the brain shrinks inside the skull over time, even a minor head trauma can cause a tear in the blood vessels over the brain’s surface.
 This would result in a slow accumulation of blood over several days to weeks.
-Less than half of the patients can only remember the traumatic event itself because even a relatively trivial head trauma can produce these slow hemorrhages.
+Less than half of the patients can only remember the traumatic event itself because even a relatively trivial head trauma can produce these slow haemorrhages.

 Treatment Options

-Treatment may include
+Treatment may include:

 • Anticonvulsant medications to control seizures